gseamans/cleaningdataWeek4/README.md

 Cleaning data week4 project

 ## Task
-Create on R script called run_analysis.R that:
+Create an R script called run_analysis.R that:

  - Merges the training and the test sets to create one data set.
  - Extracts only the measurements on the mean and standard deviation for each measurement.